Blackhat3211/DEEP-LEARNING-PROJECT/README.md

 Technical and Business Impact
 By completing this project, I demonstrated my proficiency in handling unstructured data, which accounts for the majority of modern data growth.
 I mastered the use of Stochastic Gradient Descent and Categorical Cross-Entropy loss functions, which are the mathematical engines behind modern AI.
 This project serves as a functional template for business applications such as automated quality inspection, medical imaging analysis, or autonomous vehicle navigation.

-Would you like me to now generate the 500-word description for your "End-to-End Data Science Project" to complete the set?